rioki/www.rioki.org/content/posts/2012-09-04-cleanup-yerr-code.md

 Conclusion
 ----------

-AStyle is a safe bet, I definitly don't want to break the code.
+AStyle is a safe bet, I definitely don't want to break the code.
 It serves as a solid stepping stone for manual cleanup.
-Cleanup that can't be done by a code formating tool, such as changing that switch on the error code to an if.
+Cleanup that can't be done by a code formatting tool, such as changing that switch on the error code to an if.

 I also took a liking of Uncrustify.
 I am quite certain that I can trust the